Someone recently sent me this interesting article on memory tricks to get my two cents on it.

-I hope you don’t mind, but I’ve got more than two magnetic cents to give.
-More like ten dollars.
+I’ve got more than two “Magnetic” cents to give.

-Memorization Techniques Are Not Tricks
+Memorization Techniques Are NOT Tricks

 I’m an amateur magician, and “tricks” are what happens when someone causes you to look in a different direction in order to execute a move that the magician doesn’t want you to see.

 Illusions, on the other hand, happen when you are able to look directly at the scene and view a visual transformation that you cannot explain by sleight-of-hand.

 And you are certainly never creating illusions.
 If you can rattle off the alphabet backwards or use sophisticated vocabulary because you’ve done the groundwork using mnemonics, then that is real magic.

-Mnemonics Are Real Magic
+Why Mnemonics Are Real Magic